Shot at the Night: Music video

 The music video for the song was unveiled on September 26, 2013, and was directed by Roboshobo, who had previously worked with the band on Christmas charity singles 'The Cowboy's Christmas Ball' and 'I Feel It In My Bones'.
 Regarding the choice of director, lead singer Brandon Flowers noted "We always get a ton of treatments for videos where raunchiness and debauchery are at the forefront, regardless of what fire the song is stoking.
 We liked that Robert's treatment was different and classy, and he pulled it off."

 The video features Dark Shadows actress Bella Heathcote, and The Social Network star Max Minghella.
 Heathcote portrays a working class hotel maid at the Cosmopolitan Hotel in Las Vegas, clearly unsatisfied with her mundane lifestyle, matching the song's melancholic lyrical yearning "Give me a shot at the night...".
 She accidentally encounters a handsome hotel guest, portrayed by Minghella, and his friends.
 The two form an instant connection, leading Heathcote's character to abandon her shift and explore Vegas by night with her new found love interest, thus getting her very own "shot at the night".

 According to the Nevada Film Commission, the young woman is shown working at the Cosmopolitan Hotel & Casino.
 The video features famous Las Vegas landmarks such as Treasure Island, The Stratosphere, The Cosmopolitan, Luxor, Caesars, and Downtown Las Vegas."
 Other locations include A Little White Wedding Chapel and Flamingo Las Vegas.

 The Las Vegas Review Journal ranked it as the #2 Best Music Video Filmed in Las Vegas."

 Live performances

 The Killers performed the song live for the first time at the Life Is Beautiful Festival in Las Vegas, Nevada.

 The Killers performed the song live on Later... with Jools Holland on November 5, 2013, Jimmy Kimmel Live on November 12, and Ellen on November 15.
 They also performed the song live at the MTV Europe Music Awards on November 11, and on BBC Maida Vale Studio 4 on November 7.
+In total, Shot at the Night has been performed live 314 times as of July 2025.